-During the year, the Agency did not change appropriations.
-Total budgeted resources available for appropriation were \$12,672,900.
-Actual resources available for appropriation were less than the amount budgeted by \$6,580,141 as no new debt was issued as contemplated in the adopted budget.
-New debt will be reported in the following year as the agreement was settled in the following fiscal year.
+During the year, the Agency only transferred appropriations to coincide with Economic Development division moving from the City Manager's Office to Community Development department.
+Total budgeted resources available for appropriation were \$14,415,900.
+Actual resources available for appropriation were more than the amount budgeted by \$1,452,054 due to property tax receipts above budgeted amounts as well as no new debt was issued as contemplated in the adopted budget which left \$9,926,240 unspent appropriations.